Thai Food Made Easy | THAI SAUSAGE ROLL

 Tips:

-– Dampen the knife if you find it difficult to cut the sausage roll ( Be careful it’s sharp)
+– Dampen the knife if you find it difficult to cut the sausage roll (be careful it’s sharp).

--I often have Thai Sausage Roll with the Sweet Chilli Dipping Sauce and a cheeky glass of cold Thai beer.
+-I often have Thai Sausage Roll with Sweet Chilli Dipping Sauce and a cheeky glass of cold Thai beer.